 When you first connect GigaVUE-FM with Azure, you need the appropriate authentication for Azure to verify your identity and check if you have permission to access the resources that you are requesting.
-This is used for the GigaVUE-FM to integrate with Azure APIs and to automate the fabric deployment and management.
+This is used for GigaVUE-FM to integrate with Azure APIs and to automate the fabric deployment and management.
 GigaVUE-FM supports two types of authentication with Azure:

 - Application ID with client secret-GigaVUE-FM supports application id with client secret authentication.
 When using GigaVUE-FM to connect to Azure, it uses a service principal.
 A service principal is an account for a non-human such as an application to connect to Azure.
 The key fields required for GigaVUE-FM to connect to Azure are: Subscription ID, Tenant ID, Application ID and Application Secret. - When creating the service principal using the Azure CLI, the output of that command will display the "appld" and "password" fields.
 These two are the Application ID and Application Secret fields that are required for GigaVUE-FM to connect to Azure.
-Copy them. - Now, using the Azure CLI again, do an 'account show' command and copy the Subscription ID and the Tenant ID of your subscription. - Managed Service Identity -Managed Service Identity (MSI) is a feature of Azure Active Directory.
+Copy them. - Now, using the Azure CLI again, do an 'account show' command and copy the Subscription ID and the Tenant ID of your subscription. - Managed Service Identity az vm assign-identity -g <Resource group where FM is deployed> -n <GigaVUE-FM name>

+-Managed Service Identity (MSI) is a feature of Azure Active Directory.
 When you enable MSI on an Azure service, Azure automatically creates an identity for the service VM in the Azure AD tenant used by your Azure subscription. - Enable MSI for the GigaVUE-FM VM by using the Azure CLI command: